 - Diameter & Thickness: If you have calipers, a measuring tool that lets you determine the distance between two opposite sides of an object, you can identify the diameter and thickness of your coin.
 Again, the U.S. Mint strikes coins conforming to exact specifications, so your Eagle is a fake if its diameter and/or thickness don’t correspond.

-- Documentation & Packaging: Check if your American Eagle coin came with a certificate of authenticity and was sold by an authorized dealer.
-Furthermore, uncirculated and proof American Eagles ought to be sealed in plastic capsules mounted in satin-lined velvet presentation cases.
+- Documentation & Packaging: Check if your American Eagle coin was sold by an authorized dealer.
+Furthermore, Proof American Eagles ought to be sealed in plastic capsules mounted in satin-lined velvet presentation cases.

 Tips for Buying American Gold